mecha-rm/GED-EXM01-PJT/README.md

 # GED-EXM01-PJT
 Project for exam 1 of Game Engines course.

+I had to do a lot of trial and error, so my comments are likely rather messy.
+There shouldn't be any reused code, but just in case I should mention that I looked at past in-class projects in Intermediate Game Design and Computer Animation for help.
+So there may be some code leftover from things I pulled from there, even if it's not active.

 - INTRO -
 Along with Unity, I use GIMP to create the mazes, and apply them as heightmaps.
 I use the maze renderer (Filters > Render > Pattern > Maze), then make changes afterwards.